lizdomary/MWKwebsite_2/README.md

 This GitHub repository contains the code and files used for:

--Cleaning and analyzing water quality data collected from citizen-nominated locations.
+- Cleaning and analyzing water quality data collected from citizen-nominated locations.

--Visualizing enterococci and water quality metrics across sites.
+- Visualizing enterococci and water quality metrics across sites.

--Preparing data outputs for public communication and report generation.
+- Preparing data outputs for public communication and report generation.

--Building a website or dashboard to share results with the community in an interactive format.
+- Building a website or dashboard to share results with the community in an interactive format.

 Acknowledgments